Protocol is the modern currency of relationships; the value of protocol to build relationships

 Want to know more about building strong reciprocal relationships?

-High-level network meetings are preferably not a one-off initiative, but part of structural policy.
-A structured approach, or professional relationship management, ensures access to the right networks and a reciprocal relationship with the most valued stakeholders.
-The development of professional relationship management is a support that we provide with our sister organisation the Institute of Strategic Relationship Management.
-In the coming years, structuring a professional network will become increasingly important, but the development of professional relationship management is new and complex.
-ISRM supports the development of modern relationship management.
+High-level networking meetings are preferably part of structural policy, rather than a one-off.
+A structured approach, or professional relationship management, ensures access to the right networks and a reciprocal relationship with the most valued stakeholders – something that will become increasingly important in the coming years.
+The development of professional relationship management is, however, new and complex.
+We provide support for the development of modern, professional relationship management through our sister organisation, the Institute of Strategic Relationship Management.

 Send me more information (external link to the ISRM website)